Infineon/btsdk-utils/wmbt/ReadMe.txt

 The example below starts the LE receiver test on Channel 2 (2406 MHz).

-WICED-SmartReady-SDK\Tools\wmbt\Release>wmbt le_receiver_test COM4 2406
+<WICED-Studio>\wiced_tools\wmbt\Release> wmbt le_receiver_test COM23 2406
+MBT_BAUD_RATE:  3000000
+TRANSPORT_MODE: 0 (HCI)

+Opened COM23 at speed: 3000000
-Sending WICED HCI Command:
+Sending HCI Command:
-0000 < 19 10 08 05 00 01 1D 20 01 02 >
+0000 < 01 1D 20 01 02 >
-Received WICED HCI Event:
+Received HCI Event:
-0000 < 19 01 08 06 00 0E 04 01 1D 20 00 >
+0000 < 04 0E 04 01 1D 20 00 >
 Success
-LE Receiver Test running, to stop execute wmbt le_test_end COMx
+Close Serial Bus

-The last byte of the WICED HCI event is the operation status, where 0 signifies success.
+The last byte of the HCI event is the operation status, where 0 signifies success.

-LE Transmitter Test
+*LE Transmitter Test

-The LE Transmitter Test configures the CYW20706 to send test packets at a fixed interval.
+The LE Transmitter Test configures the Cypress SoC BT device to send test packets at a fixed interval.
 External test equipment may be used to receive and analyze the reference packets.

-The frequency on which the CYW20706 transmits the packets  is passed as a parameter.
+The frequency on which the device transmits the packets  is passed as a parameter.
 BLE devices use 40 channels, each of which is 2 MHz wide.
 Channel 0 maps to 2402 MHz and Channel 39 maps to 2480 MHz.